 (6) While a request under subsection (4) is pending, the arbitral tribunal, including the challenged arbitrator, may continue the arbitral proceedings and make an award.

+Note for this section:

-Note: Section 13 (other than subsection (5)) is substantially the same as Art 13 of the Model Law.
+Section 13 (other than subsection (5)) is substantially the same as Art 13 of the Model Law.
 Subsection (5) makes it clear that, although a decision of the Court is generally final, review of a decision of the Court that is not made within the limits of its powers and functions is not precluded.

 14. Failure or impossibility to act (cf. Model Law Art 14)